 Juggling too many API integrations is risky, not to mention costly to maintain up-to-date, especially for a small startup.
 If one integration breaks, all connected listings, orders, and inventory, could be affected.

 While Sellbrite lacks certain functionalities, it’s difficult to argue against its usability.
 The beauty of this particular platform lies in simplicity.
 The seamless user interface competes with solutions like Stitchlabs.
 You can also read our detailed comparison of Jazva and Stitchlabs ecommerce solutions.
 People new to online selling will love the clean design, without being overwhelmed with complicated features reserved for high-volume sellers.

 Similarly, Jazva also has the end user in mind, having won the 2017 Great User Experience Award despite offering complex functionalities.
-Still, given the size and scale of the platform, Jazva will likely have a longer learning curve than basic inventory management systems, but this is much better than learning 4 disparate systems at once.
+Still, given the size and scale of the platform, Jazva will likely have a longer learning curve than basic inventory management software systems like Sellbrite, but this is much better than learning 4 disparate systems at once.
 Jazva's all-in-one platform easily replaces many of the piecemeal services needed by growing sellers.

 Jazva as an Alternative Sellbrite - The Final Verdict

 We try to be objective when comparing our software to the competition.
 And while both options presented are great ecommerce solutions, we would still like to offer our advice for prospective software buyers.

 If it’s functionality you’re looking for, then Jazva's all-in-one solution would be a great Sellbrite alternative.
 But if you don't need advanced functionalities or if you’re already using many of Sellbrite's channel and service integrations, then we would be happy to recommend Sellbrite for its short learning curve and simple interface.
-If you wish to know more on how Jazva is different from Sellbrite, then you can check ourt side by side comparison where we look at user reviews, pricing options and more.
+If you wish to know more on how Jazva is different from Sellbrite, then you can check out side by side comparison where we look at user reviews, pricing options and more.